-And just like there are upsides and downside of change there are upsides and downsides of staying put.
+And just like there are upsides and downsides of change there are upsides and downsides of staying put.

-When we focused in on the cost of staying put, Vanessa realised that her reputation was a stake.
+When we focused in on the cost of staying put, Vanessa realised that her reputation was at stake.
 Her attitude had taken a turn for the worse and her performance had plateaued.
-On top of that she had noticed she was constantly tied and had been battling a range of recurring health issues that she believed were associated with her unhappiness at work.
+On top of that, she had noticed she was constantly tired and had been battling a range of recurring health issues she believed were associated with her unhappiness at work.

 1. Same same!
 Visualise one year from today.
 If everything remained the same as it is today would that be ok?

 2. The hidden cost.
 In my experience, there are always costs associated with staying stuck in a role beyond its use by date.
-What is the cost to your health; your reputation; your relationships; your career ambitions?
+What is the cost to your health, reputation, relationships and career ambitions?

 Is your current situation impacting your family time?
 Is allowing your career to stagnate going to make it harder to land your ideal role further down the track?

 3. What do you fear?
 Ask yourself: “what do you fear most about moving on?”
 Grab a pen and paper and write it down.
 Do you have legitimate concerns or do you purely fear the unknown?